BUZZ-U.S. STOCKS ON THE MOVE-Coty, Diamondback Energy, Aircastle, Plantronics, oil stocks

 The Morning News Call newsletter: http://tmsnrt.rs/2fwPLTh

-U.S. stocks were near flat on Wednesday as a report that the U.S.-China deal could be delayed until December increased worries about how long the trade war will go on, while healthcare shares supported the market..N.N/P
+U.S. stocks slipped on Wednesday following a Reuters report the U.S.-China trade deal could be delayed until December. .N.N/P

 BUZZ-Down on bigger-than-expected Q3 loss ** Match Group Inc MTCH.O: down 3.9%

-BUZZ-Rises as Medicare Advantage unit fuels Q3 beat, 2019 earnings raise ** Medical Properties Trust Inc MPW.N: up 2.0%
+BUZZ-Rises as Medicare Advantage unit fuels Q3 beat, 2019 earnings raise ** Centurylink Inc CTL.N: down 3.1%

-BUZZ-Medical Prop's Trust falls from record highs on stock deal ** Mallinckrodt Plc MNK.N: down 5.7%

-BUZZ-Street View: "Rumble in jungle rages on for Mallinckrodt" ** CVS Health Corp CVS.N: up 5.1%

 BUZZ-Falls on 2019 outlook cut, weak third quarter ** Diversified Restaurant Holdings Inc SAUC.O: up 119.1%